Lockheed Martin E-130J: Design

 The Navy described the mission of E-130J in their FY2024 budget request:The TACAMO mission provides an airborne capability for survivable, endurable and reliable airborne command, control and communications between the United States (U.S.) National Command Authority (NCA) and the U.S. strategic forces.
 This mission is critical in the deterrence and management of a nuclear conflict.
 A dedicated communications platform, TACAMO aircraft feature the ability to communicate on virtually every radio frequency band from very low frequency (VLF) up through advanced extremely high frequency (AEHF) using a variety of modulations, encryptions and networks, minimizing the likelihood an emergency message being jammed by an enemy.

 The specific model selected, the E-130J, is 15 ft longer than the base model, providing more space for crew and equipment.
 Lockheed has presented an artist's conception of the aircraft that shows enlarged and extended landing gear fairings, multiple domes extending from the fuselage, and two wire antennas capable of extending from the rear of the aircraft.

-Known planned capabilities include nuclear electromagnetic pulse (EMP) hardening and cybersecurity hardening, as well as an upgrade of the trailing wire communications system currently fielded on the E-6.
+Known planned capabilities include nuclear electromagnetic pulse (EMP) hardening and cybersecurity hardening, and an upgrade of the trailing wire communications system fielded on the E-6.
 This system extends a 5 mi long wire from the tail of the aircraft to enable VLF communications with submerged submarines.

-One notable mission change in the transition from the E-6 Mercury to the E-130J is the deletion of the capability to act as the Air Force Airborne Command Post (ABNCP) with the capability to communicate with nuclear bomber fleets and ICBM silos.
+A notable mission change in the transition from the E-6 Mercury to the E-130J is the deletion of the capability to act as the Air Force Airborne Command Post (ABNCP), with the capability to communicate with nuclear bomber fleets and ICBM silos.
 At one time, the Boeing EC-135C Looking Glass fulfilled the ABNCP mission, but when it was retired by the Air Force in 1998, the E-6 took over.
 With the Air Force expecting to handle those duties using the planned Survivable Airborne Operations Center aircraft, that capability will no longer be needed aboard the Navy's TACAMO platform.